public class Application extends Application

 Applications should not expect that they will always be able to block the action.
 In most cases, users will be given the option to force the action to take place.

 Reasons should be short and to the point.
-If window
+If window is not

 null, the session manager may point the user to this window to find out